socketry/async-rspec/README.md

 end
 ```

 In some cases, the Ruby garbage collector will close IOs.
 In the above case, it's possible that just writing `IO.pipe` will not leak as Ruby will garbage collect the resulting IOs immediately.
-It's still incorrect to not correctly close IOs, so don't depend on this behaviour.
+It's still incorrect to not close IOs, so don't depend on this behaviour.

 ### Allocations